open-power-ref-design-toolkit/os-services/README-swift.rst

   $ source /root/openrc

-* Run some sample Openstack Swift commands and ensure they run without any errors::
+* Run some sample OpenStack Swift commands and ensure they run without any errors::

   $ swift list